-It makes me angry to say the least when I read bad stories in tabloids, which in turn puts holidaymakers off visiting and experiencing everything this beautiful and mysterious country has to offer.
+It makes me angry, to say the least, when I read bad stories in tabloids, which in turn puts holidaymakers off visiting and experiencing everything this beautiful and mysterious country has to offer.

-There are some fantastic deals for holidays to Turkey, both for the remainder of this summer and for next year, and I would encourage anyone to book up and see the country for themselves.
+There are some fantastic deals for holidays to Turkey, both for the remainder of this summer and next year, and I would encourage anyone to book up and see the country for themselves.

-Costs are low overall on booking, and can be lowered even further if you’re a little clever with the rest of your travel plans.
+Costs are low overall on booking and can be lowered even further if you’re a little clever with the rest of your travel plans.
 For example, how do you get to the airport?

 Airport parking with ParkBCP is on my favorites list when it comes to organizing my travel, and I regularly use terminal 5 parking at Heathrow, so I can certainly vouch for it.

-I’ve used parking facilities nationwide having said that, so wherever you’re flying from you’re sure to find a good quality service.
+I’ve used parking facilities nationwide, having said that, so wherever you’re flying from, you’re sure to find a good quality service.

 Money saved at booking and on your travel extras means you have more to spend once you’re in this wonderful place I call my second home, and that gives you more scope for exploration.

 This means you’re traveling within the reliable confines of a trip, but you’re also experiencing the countryside, nearby villages, and having a lot of fun too.

-Boat trips are another great way to see the stunning coastline, and a sure-fire way to get that fantastic tan you dream of.
+Boat trips are another great way to see the stunning coastline and a sure-fire way to get that fantastic tan you dream of.

-This is a colorful and fun experience, and once you get into the swing of haggling you’ll probably find yourself laughing at the sellers and their cheeky stories.
+This is a colorful and fun experience, and once you get into the swing of haggling, you’ll probably find yourself laughing at the sellers and their cheeky stories.

 I’d always recommend heading to a traditional Turkish restaurant and trying out some delicious local cuisine, such as kunefe, a delicious sweet.

-Put simply, the horror stories you hear about Turkish holiday resorts are mostly unfounded.
+The horror stories you hear about Turkish holiday resorts are mostly unfounded.